 What is Ativan?

+Ativan is the brand name for lorazepam.
 Ativan is classified as a Schedule IV substance, which means it can only be obtained with a prescription from a medical professional.
 Benzodiazepines were synthesized in 1930 by Leo Sternbach when he worked at Hoffman-LaRoche Company.
 The drugs required extensive testing and were not approved until 1957.
 These were highly sought out medications to replace barbiturates, which were very addictive medications originally used to treat overactive nervous systems.

 Ativan is a central nervous system (CNS) depressant and falls into the same category as alcohol.
 These two drugs share common characteristics in that they slow down brain activity and manage GABA that function at a higher level.
 It is why those with sleep orders will benefit from Ativan because it binds to receptors in the nervous system and increases the efficacy of GABA.
 Once it is activated, it provides anxiolytic feelings such as sedation and muscle relaxation.
 When it is used as prescribed and used as needed, it is a very effective medication.

 Ativan is not meant for long-term use, and as mentioned above, it should be used as needed.
 The medication is seldom prescribed for longer than four weeks at a time, and when Ativan is used for this length of time, the outcome is an addiction.
 When Ativan dependence becomes an issue, users will experience withdrawal symptoms.
 At this stage, users may start to snort or smoke the drug.

 Ativan is meant to be used orally, and snorting any drug comes with dangers.
 Humans are not designed to put substances in their nose, and it can lead to undesirable and even deadly effects.
 Snorting is done to increase the impact of the substance while achieving a high much quicker.